Jim Marshall (Georgia politician): Elections

 In a landslide year for Republicans, Marshall was defeated 53%–47% by Republican State Representative Austin Scott, a resident of Chambliss' former base in the district's southern portion.
 Despite Marshall's moderate position, Scott successfully painted Marshall as a "Pelosicrat", accusing him of voting with Nancy Pelosi 80% of the time.

-Since Marshall's defeat, the Democrats have only nominated a candidate in the 8th twice, both of whom have failed to clear 40 percent of the vote.
+Since Marshall's defeat, the Democrats have only nominated a candidate in the 8th four times, neither of whom have cleared 40 percent of the vote.

 Tenure

 Marshall was a member of the Blue Dog Coalition, a group of conservative congressional Democrats.
 The National Journal analyzed his voting record as right-of-center, leaning a bit toward the Republican side.

 On social issues, Marshall generally voted in line with the conservative bent of his very rural Southern district.
 He voted to restrict access to legal abortions and supported a constitutional amendment defining marriage as a union between one man and one woman.

 On economic issues, Marshall compiled a pro-business record.
 He was a prominent supporter of the TARP bailout legislation, declaring that he would give up his seat by voting for the bill, which he believed to be essential to avoid a second Great Depression.
 This issue became a centerpiece of both Marshall's successful 2008 re-election and his unsuccessful 2010 campaign.
 As a senior Democrat on the Agriculture subcommittee regulating futures and derivatives, Marshall was a moderating voice in the regulation of derivatives during the formulation of the Dodd-Frank financial reform legislation.
 Marshall was a consistent supporter of the Balanced Budget Amendment to the Constitution, and in 2010 he co-founded the Balanced Budget Amendment Caucus.

 Due to his military background, Marshall became a prominent voice on defense matters early in his first term when he won partial repeal of "the Disabled Veterans Tax" (also known as "concurrent receipt").
 Marshall's one-man campaign brought disabled veterans their first victory on the issue in 19 years, leading the Retired Enlisted Association's TREA affiliate to name him legislator of the year for 2003.

 In December 2005, Marshall was the sole Democrat to vote against HR 2863.
 This defense appropriations bill, which passed 308–122 with 107 Republicans in support, included language supporting increased protections for detainees held in U.S. custody.

-In February 2007, along with Gene Taylor from Mississippi, he was one of two Democrats to vote against H CON RES 63, which expressed opposition to a troop surge in the Iraq War.
+In February 2007, he and Gene Taylor from Mississippi were the only Democrats to vote against H CON RES 63, which expressed opposition to a troop surge in the Iraq War.
 Marshall opposed the non-binding resolution H CON RES 63 because he believed that the only tangible affect it might have was a negative one on troop morale for those charged with executing the surge, as he explained in remarks to Congress.

 Along with 38 other Democrats, Marshall voted against the Affordable Health Care for America Act, and explained his reasons to do so in an article in the National Review.